ASP.NET Core Introduction

-This quickstart guide will walk you through the various tasks related to integrating Auth0 into your ASP.NET Core MVC application.
+This quickstart guide walks you through integrating Auth0 into your ASP.NET Core MVC application.

 If you would like to follow along with this Quickstart you can download the seed project.
 This is just a regular ASP.NET MVC application with a home page and some of the NuGet packages which will be needed included.
 It also contains an

 appSettings.json file where you can configure the various Auth0-related settings for your application.

 The final project after each of the steps is also available in the Quickstart folder of the ASP.NET Core MVC Samples repository.
 You can find the final result for each step in the relevant folder inside the repository.